 Easy Phone Sales Tip #2: Set a daily dial goal.

-I can’t tell you how many salespeople fail to set a specific goal for how many calls they actually want to make in an hour or a day.
+I can’t tell you how many salespeople fail to set a specific goal for phone sales, such as how many calls they actually want to make in an hour or a day.
 How many phone numbers do you dial?

 If you can answer this, you’re on your way to mastering one of the most effective easy phone sales tips out there.

 The reason that we even track dials in the first place is that it’s really the only thing we can actually control as salespeople.